pingcap/docs/configure-memory-usage.md

 ## Reduce the memory usage for write transactions in tidb-server

 The transaction model used by TiDB requires that all write operations of transactions are first cached in memory before being committed.
-When writing large transactions, memory usage might increase and become a bottleneck.
+When TiDB writes large transactions, memory usage might increase and become a bottleneck.
 To reduce or avoid high memory usage by large transactions under various constraints, you can adjust the [`tidb_dml_type`](/system-variables.md#tidb_dml_type-Introduced-in-v800) system variable to `"bulk"` or use [Non-transactional DML statements](/non-transactional-dml.md).

 ## Other memory control behaviors of tidb-server